Water Damage – Causes, Types, Health Risks & Restoration

 Water Damage Restoration Process

-The process begins after a water restoration technician visits your home in person to assess the damage and determine the extent of restoration services required.
+The process begins after a professional water restoration company technician visits your home in person to assess the damage and determine the extent of restoration services required.
 Then, the restoration company follows a 4-step restoration process:

 Step 1: Remove Standing Water